 Whether it's the stately Sawyer home, the thousands upon thousands of artifacts it houses, the inspiring exhibits and educational programs we provide, or the development of a new generation long-term exhibit, People of the Waters, your gift to the Museum will help us achieve our goals for this year and beyond.
-Give today online or by contacting Director Brad Larson at 920-236-5769 or by email.
+Give today online or by contacting Director Sarah Phillips at 920-236-5769 or by email.

 The Durow Bequest

 Frederick Schattschneider Durow and his wife Marion were long-time supporters of the Oshkosh Public Museum, visiting often during the Museum’s early years in the 1930s, but it wasn’t until 2002 that the Museum officially met Fred.
 During a visit from California, he expressed his interest in creating a means to carry on his lifelong support of the Museum.

 When Fred passed away in September 2009 at the age of 95, he left his entire estate to the Museum, a gift of nearly $3 million.
 The Durow Bequest is dedicated to the Museum’s decorative arts collection and has already supported the important addition of a full-time Curator of Decorative Arts.
 It was Fred and Marion’s hope that their contribution would inspire the community to appreciate and support the treasure they have in their local museum.